WooCommerce Invoicing: Email Invoices with Pay Now Links

 Clicking the "Pay Now" link directs your customer back to your site, a secure page confirming their order, and a button to take them to the checkout window.

 Clicking "Pay with Paystand" launches the in-line Paystand checkout window.
-Your customer can choose among different payment methods without leaving your site.
+Your customer can choose among different digital payment methods without leaving your site.

 Hassle-free eCommerce